 Right result!
 All this hell and not one hint of Hell’s hellish horror.
 Not for me at least.
 I should own up really –

 “Sorry Satan mate, you must have made an error – I’m here for an eternity of torture and damnation too.
 It’s all a little bit awkward – I seem to have somehow slipped through the net – I guess you have a lot of bureaucracy to cope with?
 Anyway, I’m really embarrassed and hope I haven’t caused you too much inconvenience.
 I feel terrible getting away with it – it’s not fair on all these others hopping about on the hot coals and steaming through their ears.
 Poor sinners.
 Surely I can just join in?”

 He slyly offered me an extra strong mint and said he could arrange a barbell incident.
 We agreed personal trainers were the slugs of the universe – profiting from misery, sloth and self-loathing.
 Then he put his arm round my shoulder, told me my gut wasn’t that big and said I shouldn’t allow anyone to poke it and make fun.
 Especially at such an exorbitant rate.
 I agreed a barbell wrap would be rather apt.
-We shook hands and that was that.
-I slunk back to V-shaped Victor who was tapping his watch and waiting by the Ab Excruciator machine.
+We shook hands, I signed his soul-raider agreement and that was that.
+I was wearing a sly smile as I slunk back to V-shaped Victor who was tapping his watch and waiting by the Ab Excruciator machine.

 ‘Remember me Guv’nor?
 It’s great down here innit?’

 It is as well, I’m not joking – if you’re exempt from the horrors then it’s a happy place to be.
 I try and engage him in conversation again.

 ‘You been down the gym lately?
 If you do go again, remember this when you’re loitering by the cooler – I’ve reworked the mantra, here it is – “No pain… NO PAIN!
 Just like this place!”
 I’m pleased with that one and watch as his furious face becomes even redder.